ahmedadel56/ahmedadel56.github.io/README.md

-# profoilio-header-headline
+ profoilio-header-headline
 ![image](https://user-images.githubusercontent.com/43178495/129184003-fce2ee99-75d6-4215-b45c-0d33d13fb9a5.png)

 prepare portfolio website
 # Additional description about the project and its features.

-This project Is for setting header and headline dsectioin to portfolio website using sementic HTML tags and clean style file
+This project Is for setting header and headline section to portfolio website using semantic HTML tags and clean style file

 # Built With
 * HTML